iprashant14/medimeet-ui/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Troubleshooting

-Common issues and their solutions:

-1. **Build Errors**
-   - Clean the project: `flutter clean`
-   - Get dependencies again: `flutter pub get`

-2. **API Connection Issues**
-   - Verify API URL in .env file
-   - Check if backend server is running
-   - Verify network connectivity

-## License

-This project is licensed under the MIT License - see the LICENSE file for details